milesar/AQU-HostsApp/README.md

 ```
 $ ionic cordova run ios -l
 ```
-Finally, to production build can be created with the following command:
+Finally, the production build can be created with the following command:
 ```
 $ ionic cordova build ios --prod
 ```